gcharvin/DetecDiv/README.md

 -Image Processing Toolbox                              Version 11.3        (R2021a)

--Parallel Computing Toolbox                            Version 7.4         (R2021a)

 -Statistics and Machine Learning Toolbox               Version 12.1        (R2021a)

+-Parallel Computing Toolbox                            Version 7.4         (R2021a)  (optional)

 In addition, you will need to install specific Matlab addons by clicking the "add-ons" button in the matlab main window.
-Then search for "Googlenet" and "Resnet50" to install these packages that correspond to pre-trained neural nets
+Then search for "Googlenet", "Resnet50", and "Resnet18" to install these packages that correspond to pre-trained neural nets.

 Make sure to include all DetecDiv folders and subfolders in the Matlab path using the "Set Path" in the main Matlab workspace.